Your path in research

 Good for your organisation:

-- You’ll be helping your trust too.
-The Care Quality Commission (CQC) has a remit to assess how trusts are supporting and using clinical research to improve patient care.
+You'll also be supporting your organisation, for example in Care Quality Commission (CQC) assessments of how trusts are supporting and using clinical research to improve patient care.